Who Would be Interested in Police Studies?

 - Working in law enforcement and seeking opportunities for advancement

-- Considering a first step toward a career in law, social work, academia or another related field requiring a specialized degree
+- Considering the first step toward a career in law, social work, academia or another related field requiring a specialized degree

 Why Police Studies?

 - Our program is the only four-year academic policing program in Kentucky.
 Our department is one of the largest in the nation.
 And the college has a 40-year record to preparing students for success.

 - Unlike training, the program focuses on engaging students in critical inquiry, logical and ethical thinking, allowing them to develop a deep and practical understanding of justice problems.

 - Associate and bachelor's degrees are available in a traditional on-campus format or in a completely online format resulting in the same accredited degree.

 Learn from the Best

 - Our faculty have published more criminal justice textbooks than almost any group in the nation.
 We wrote the books the most prestigious programs in the country are using, including our own.